AmNotAGoose/Python-PPTX-ChatGPT-Presentation-Generator/README.md

    cd PPTX-Presentation-Generator
    ```

-2. Install the required packages:
+2. Install the required packages (use an elevated shell for Windows / sudo for Linux):
    ```bash
    pip install -r requirements.txt
    ```